King's Royal Rifle Corps: French and Indian War

-The King's Royal Rifle Corps was raised in the American colonies in 1756 as the 62nd (Royal American) Regiment to defend the colonies against attack by the French and their indigenous allies.
+The King's Royal Rifle Corps was raised in the Thirteen Colonies in 1756 as the 62nd (Royal American) Regiment of Foot to defend the colonies against attack by the French and their indigenous allies.
 After Braddock's defeat in 1755, royal approval for a new regiment, as well as funds, were granted by parliament just before Christmas 1755 – hence the regiment's traditional birthday of Christmas Day.
 However, parliamentary delays meant that it was 4 March 1756 before a special act of parliament created four battalions of 1,000 men each to include foreigners for service in the Americas.